INTRODUCTION TO PHILOSOPHY OF SCIENCE

 In reviewing his historical simulations Thagard reports that ECHO indicates that the criterion making the largest contribution historically to explanatory coherence in scientific revolutions is explanatory breadth – the preference for the theory that explains more evidence than its competitors.
 But he adds that the simplicity and analogy criteria are also historically operative although less important.
-He maintains that the aim of maximizing explanatory coherence with these criteria yields the “best explanation”.
+He maintains that the aim of maximizing explanatory coherence with these three criteria yields the “best explanation”.

 Explanationism, maximizing the explanatory coherence of one’s overall set of beliefs, is inherently conservative.
-The ECHO system appears to document the historical fact that the coherence aim is psychologically satisfying and occasions strong motivation for accepting theories, while theories describing reality as incoherent with established beliefs are psychologically disturbing.
-Psychologists call this “motivated reasoning”.
-But progress in science does not consist of maximizing the scientist’s psychological contentment.
-Empiricism eventually overrides coherence when there is a conflict with new evidence.
+The ECHO system appears to document the historical fact that the coherence aim is psychologically satisfying and occasions strong, indeed, nearly compelling motivation for accepting coherent theories, while theories describing reality as incoherent with established beliefs are psychologically disturbing.
+But progress in science does not consist in maximizing the scientist’s psychological contentment.
+Empiricism eventually overrides coherence when there is a conflict due to new evidence.
 In fact defending coherence has historically had a reactionary effect.
-For example Heisenberg’s revolutionary indeterminacy relations, which contradict microphysical theories coherent with established classical physics including Einstein’s relativity theory, do not conform to ECHO’s maximizing-explanatory-coherence criterion.
+For example Heisenberg’s revolutionary indeterminacy relations, which contradict microphysical theories coherent with established classical physics including Einstein’s general relativity theory, do not conform to ECHO’s maximizing-explanatory-coherence criterion.

 4.06 Contemporary Pragmatist Aim

-The successful outcome (and thus the aim) of basic-science research is explanations made by developing theories that satisfy empirical tests, and that are thereby made scientific laws that function in scientific explanations and test designs.
+The successful outcome (and thus the aim) of basic-science research is explanations made by developing theories that satisfy critically empirical tests, and that are thereby made scientific laws that function in scientific explanations and test designs.

 The institutionally regulated practices of research scientists may be described succinctly in the pragmatist statement of the aim of science.
 The contemporary research scientist seeking success in his research may consciously employ the aim as what some social scientists call a “rationality postulate”.
 The institutionalized aim of science can be expressed as such a pragmatist “rationality postulate”: